ChenxiiGuo/chenxiiguo.github.io/index.md

 ### [glomDetector](https://github.com/ChenxiiGuo/glomDetector/blob/master/readme.md#introduction-of-this-project)
 ##### [Source code of glomDetector] | Key words: Python, OpenCV, Computer Vision, Machine learning, CNNs, Image segmentation

 In this project, a software will be developed and Bristol Renal Team will use it in their research.
 This software can detect glomeruli(a thing in kidney) and automatically calculate the volume of thw glomeruli.
-This [image](https://github.com/ChenxiiGuo/glomDetector/blob/master/Introduction/addedValue.png) shows the different between current method and improved method(This project).
+This [image](https://github.com/ChenxiiGuo/glomDetector/blob/master/Introduction/addedValue.png) shows the different between current method and improved method which is the aim of this project.

 [GlomPaint]: https://github.com/ChenxiiGuo/javaProjects#introdution-of-glompaint
 [Source code of GlomPaint]: https://github.com/ChenxiiGuo/javaProjects/tree/master/GlomPaint